gift-exe/gift-exe.github.io/_pages/about.md

 at Airforce Institute of Technology Kaduna.

-My favourite part of this feild (computer science) has to be Artificial Intelligence (Machine learning, Deep learning etc.) and I think it's because of too much sci-fi movies 😄👀 (don't blame me it's not entirely my fault), and also because of the fact that, to a large extent, I believe that is what the future is about...
+My favourite part of this feild (computer science) has to be Artificial Intelligence (Machine learning, Deep learning etc.) and I think it's because I watched too much sci-fi movies while I was younger😄👀 (don't blame me it's not entirely my fault), and also because of the fact that -- to a large extent -- I believe that is what the future is about...
 AI being fully integrated in our everyday lives and in human society as a whole.

 Well I think one Big dream I have is to be a part of a team that works steadily and restlessly towards this future (AI in human society).
-If this was 20-30 years ago, It would've seem like a far fetched dream.
+If this was 20-30 years ago, It would've seem like a fantasy.
 But now it can easily be perceived as a possible reality.
 This is possible because of a lot of work that have been done by Giants before us, and to me, it would be a real honour to be a part of this dream that is much bigger than us.